 Adjudicating morality was someone else’s job.
 His job was executioner.

 He didn’t think he’d need to find Flat Stanley, he figured Flat Stanley was gonna find him, since he had that inhuman sense of smell and everything.
 Probably how he’d found Zoe was by smelling his way to Sanjay’s apartment and then there she was like a lamb for the slaughter.

 Why hadn’t Sanjay read his messages?
 Captain Obvious thought for the hundredth time.
 He had certainly updated his social media accounts repeatedly but hadn’t ever bothered to open the several messages he’d received on said social media accounts warning him that Flat Stanley was back on the streets.
-When he’d finally checked he’d found 17 messages from various government organizations and he’d melted his phone in frustration.
+When he’d finally screwed up enough courage to check he’d found 17 messages from various government organizations telling him Stan was out of prison and he’d melted his phone in frustration.
 But people send me so many messages, Sanjay whined and Captain Obvious longed to cut out his own tongue even though he hadn’t said anything out loud.
 Sanjay was such a selfish self-absorbed idiot.
 He deserved every bit of the pain he was in right now and Captain Obvious wished it was possible for him to reach inside himself and beat the hell out of the guy and then roast him alive for his sheer mindboggling stupidity.

 Captain Obvious realized he was imagining Sanjay Biswas in the third person, like he was someone else, another person with another life, some utterly useless guy curled up inside of him sobbing in a fetal position, and he knew it was because he couldn’t afford the luxury of being in mourning right now.
 Right now, the person who was in pain was someone else, and he was a wrecking ball.
 He wasn’t a person, not any more, the person he had been died with Zoe.
 He was vengeance wearing spandex.